FAIR Buyer Guidance

 • Can I use an insurance appraisal for a donation?
 Usually not as a substitute.
 Insurance appraisals often use replacement value, while donation files generally need fair market value and tax-use report language tied to the contribution facts.

 • When should I contact the appraiser?
 Contact the appraiser before the filing deadline is close and, when possible, before the gift is completed.
-That leaves time to confirm scope, gather records, coordinate donee details, and allow advisor review.
+That leaves time to confirm scope, gather records, coordinate donee details, and allow adviser review.

 • What fee model is safest for donation work?
 Use a non-contingent fee model disclosed in writing before work starts.
 Avoid any fee tied to the value conclusion, claimed deduction, donee acceptance, sale result, or filing outcome.